19katz/cs262-p2/README.md

 `pip install -r requirements.txt`

-(Note: the required are mainly for analyzing the logs, not actually running th emachines)
+(Note: the required are mainly for analyzing the logs, not actually running the machines)

 ## Usage